SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

 ## ❔ Exercises

-In the following exercises, we guide you on how to build a docker file for your MNIST repository that will make the training and prediction a self-contained application.
+In the following exercises, we guide you on how to build a dockerfile for your MNIST repository that will make the training and prediction a self-contained application.
 Please make sure that you somewhat understand each step and do not just copy the exercise.
-Also, note that you probably need to execute the exercise from an elevated terminal e.g. with administrative privilege.
+Also, note that you probably need to execute the exercise from an elevated terminal, i.e. with administrative privilege.

 The exercises today are only an introduction to docker and some of the steps are going to be unoptimized from a